CBSE Class 12 Physics Exam Last Minute Preparation Tips

 CBSE Class 12 Physics exam will be conducted on March 2 from 10.30 am to 1 pm.
 The physics paper is divided into two parts, theory (70 marks) and practical (30 marks).

-Physics is all about understanding concepts.
+Physics is all about the understanding of concepts.
 Those who have a grip over the basics are more likely to score good marks.

-Central Board of Secondary Education (CBSE) is conducting Class 12 board exams from February 15 to March 30.
-Here are some last minute preparation tips which may help you improve your score.
+Central Board of Secondary Education (CBSE) is holding Class 12 board exams from February 15 to March 30.
+Here are some last-minute preparation tips which may help you improve your score.

 Focus topics: While revising, you should pay attention to following topics: Electric Charges and Fields, Electrostatic Potential and Capacitance, Moving Charges and Magnetism, Electromagnetic Induction, Ray Optics and Optical Instruments, and Atoms and Nuclei.